-Paul wrote that a true Jew is one inwardly with a circumcised heart.
-Is circumcision a matter of the heart, by the Spirit, and not by the letter?
+Paul wrote that a true Jew is one inwardly with a circumcised heart, and that circumcision is a matter of the heart, by the Spirit, and not by the letter?
 Is the inward Jew a member of the cultivated olive tree?

 In the epistle to the Romans, Paul writes, “Not all who are descended from Israel are Israel.”
-Is the Israel that Paul talks about the same Israel as the cultivated olive tree?
+Is the Israel that Paul is referring to, the cultivated olive tree?

 In the epistle to the Ephesians, Paul writes about a mystery—that through the gospel the Gentiles are heirs together with Israel, members together of one body, and sharers together in the promise in Christ Jesus.
 Is this one body the cultivated olive tree?

 Jesus said He has two folds and they will become one flock.
 Is the one flock of Jesus the cultivated olive tree?
 Continue reading “Sons of Abraham?
 Cultivated Olive Tree?
 Israel of God?” »

 Matthew 23:9 “And do not call anyone on earth your father, for you have one Father, who is in heaven.”

 When asked which is the greatest commandment God has given, Jesus said, “to love Him.”
 A person’s love for God is directly proportionate to their knowledge of Him.
 This is why knowing your heavenly Father is everything.

 My motivation for what I do is my love for my Father.
 I want to honor Him.
 I want to glorify Him.
 I want to share His goodness.
 I want to share His love.
 What would it be like if everyone knew God as Father?